 The ID field of WUR frames contains an identifier (ID) that is selected from the identifier’s space, which consists of all integer values between 0 and 4095 (see 9.10.2.2 (ID field)).

 A WUR AP ensures that each identifier is either a transmitter ID (see 30.4.2 (Transmitter ID)), a WUR group ID (see 30.4.3 (WUR Group ID)), a WUR ID (see 30.4.4 (WUR ID)), a nontransmitter ID (see 30.4.5 (Nontransmitter ID)) or a portion of the OUI (see 9.10.3.4 (WUR Vendor Specific frame format)). (#789, #97, #496, #620)

+NOTE—A WUR AP might dynamically change the identifiers used within the WUR BSS sporadically and randomly to provide a certain degree of security and privacy.(#2156)

+A WUR non-AP STA maintains a list of multiple IDs and may wake up upon receiving a WUR frame that contains any of these IDs.
+The list of IDs maintained by the STA includes:

+A WUR ID for individually addressed FL WUR Wake-up frames,

+A transmitter ID for WUR Beacon, WUR Discovery frames, and for broadcast addressed WUR Wake-up frames sent by the AP corresponding to the transmitted BSSID

+A nontransmitter ID for broadcast addressed WUR Wake up frames sent by the AP corresponding to the nontransmitted BSSID

+A set containing zero or more instances of 12 LSBs of an OUI for WUR Vendor Specific frames,

+A set containing zero or more instances of a group ID for group addressed FL WUR frames and for VL WUR Wake-up frames.(#2154, 2202)

+30.4.1a Compressed BSSID(#2464, 2741, 2203)

+The compressed BSSID is used by a WUR STA to obtain several of the identifiers defined in the remaining subclauses.

-The compressed BSSID is equal to the 32-bit CRC calculated over the BSSID contained in Beacon frames transmitted by the WUR AP (calculation is performed as defined in 9.2.4.8 (FCS field) where the BSSID is the calculation fields).
+The compressed BSSID is equal to the 32-bit CRC calculated over the BSSID contained in Beacon frames transmitted by the WUR AP if dot11MultiBSSIDImplemented is false and calculated over the transmitted BSSID of the multiple BSSID set (see 11.1.1.3.8 (Multiple BSSID procedure) if dot11MultiBSSIDImplemented is true (calculation is performed as defined in 9.2.4.8 (FCS field) where the BSSID is the calculation fields).(#2525)

-NOTE—The BSSID is the transmitted BSSID if dot11MultiBSSImplemented is true (see 11.1.3.8 Multiple BSSID procedure). (#98, #825, #863)

-9.10.2.5.2 Cyclic Redundancy Check (CRC) for WUR frames
+(#2525) 9.10.2.5.2 Cyclic Redundancy Check (CRC) for WUR frames

 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 2464, 2741, 2203):

 The Embedded BSSID field, if present, is the last field of the calculation fields.
-The Embedded BSSID field contains the 16 MSBs of the compressed BSSID, which is defined in 30.4.
-(General).
+The Embedded BSSID field contains the 16 MSBs of the compressed BSSID, which is defined in 30.4.1a (Compressed BSSID).(#2464, 2741, 2203)

 9.10.3.3 WUR Discovery frame format